orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## State
-* **Definition:** *Allow an object to alter its behavior when its internal state changes, the object will appear to change its class*
+* **Definition:** *Allows an object to alter its behavior when its internal state changes, the object will appear to change its class*
 * **Frequency of use:** *Medium*

 +++